joaquimcsse/toolkit-helper-agents/README.md

 # Toolkit for Simple Agents

-Testing LangChain's tools for a helper agent.
+Testing LangChain's tools for building agents.

 ## Requirements
 Download the required extensions in "./requirements.txt"